dfang314/Dandan/ai_agent_prompts.md

 </html>

 Implement the shuffle function.
 There is starting code in the shuffle function already, however, feel free to delete it.
 Explain your reasoning.
 Let's think step by step.
+---
+I have a simple working website.
+It currently uses express js and express-session.
+The website also has a subpage, "/restricted", that has a lot of html, css, and javascript implementing a card game.
+Now, I want to make the card game 2-player.
+I want to use socket.io to accomplish this.

+Describe step by step how to use socket.io to make the existing game two player.
+Explain each step.
+Enumerate the steps.
+Provide short examples of the type of code changes required.
+Let's think step by step.